Murgeye/teamspeak3-python-bot/README.md

 To write your own plugin you need to do the following things:

-1. Copy the `_plugin_template` plugin and name the folder as descriptive as possible for your plugin
+1. Copy the `plugin_template` plugin and name the folder as descriptive as possible for your plugin
 2. Update the template Python script to your needs
 3. Update and fill the `README.md` within your plugin folder
 4. Optionally link your plugin in the main `README.md` of this project under `Available Plugins`, if you are planning to publish it
 2. Add your new plugin to the `config.ini`

 That's it.
-The plugin doesn't do anything yet, but you can build up on that.
+The plugin sends regulary a "Hello World!" message to all connected clients.
+You can build up on that.

 You can see some example plugins in the directory modules.

+Please check the [ts3API](https://github.com/Murgeye/teamspeak3-python-api) documentation for available API functions, properties, error handling etc..

 ## Adding setup and exit methods